-If the product has a higher degree of ‘usability,’ the users will like it, and there are greater chances of the product getting popular and being sold.
+If the product has a higher degree of ‘usability,’ the users will like it, and there are higher chances of the product getting popular and being sold.
 That’s why it is one of the most beneficial and necessary aspects that any UI/UX designer needs to consider while designing a product.

-Further, whether it is a product, a website or even a form that needs to be filled by the user, ‘usability’ of the design is one of the paramount metrics that designers and product managers need to focus on coupled with aesthetics and other similarly crucial elements of a flawless design.
+Further, whether it is a product, a website or even a form that needs to be filled by the user, ‘usability’ of the design is one of the paramount metrics that designers and product managers need to focus on coupled with aesthetics and other similarly crucial elements of flawless design.

 What constitutes a ‘Usability’ design?

 Some of the points that a UI/UX designer has to keep in mind include:

 - The design should assist the user in operating the product easily

 - The design should be helpful in error prevention

 - The user should feel a sense of freedom and control while using the product instead of feeling insecure about a new and align environment

 - As much as possible, the design should have a match between the system and the real world